 This will contribute to reducing identity theft and related crime as stated by Norwegian authorities.

-Norway has a national population register and issues a unique 11 digit birth number for each citizen.
+national population register and issues a unique 11 digit birth number for each citizen.

 Norway: a Nordic pioneer for electronic passport